-Front Panel Elements (continued...)
+Front Panel Elements (continued...

 - CHORD MODE BUTTON this button, when pressed, toggles the CHORD mode on and off.
 When CHORD mode is active, 8 detuned copies of oscillator 1 are running.
 These copies are shifted in relative pitch in musical intervals to produce chords.
 There are 64 different chords that are available.
 When the CHORD mode is turned on, the upper row of the display will indicated the currently selected chord type.
 This selection can be changed with the rotary encoder. - FOLD POTENTIOMETER this potentiometer sets the amount of folding imposed by the waveform folder.
-As this control is part of the analog waveform folder circuitry its setting is not shown on the LCD display. - PERC MODE BUTTON this button, when pressed, toggles the PERCUSSION mode on and off.
+As this control is part of the analog waveform folder circuitry its setting is not shown on the LCD display. - PERC MODE BUTTON this button, when pressed, turns the PERCUSSION mode on.
 When this mode is active output 1 is passed through a digital amplifier whose gain is controlled by a simple envelope.
 The envelope has a very sharp attack and an exponential decay.
 The decay rate is determined by the DECAY parameter setting.
-The envelope is triggered by positive-going pulses received at the external sync input jack. - SHAPE 1 POTENTIOMETERS this potentiometer selects the waveform for oscillator 1 from the 8 waveforms in the currently selected wave bank.
+The envelope is triggered by positive-going pulses received at the external sync input jack.
+When the button is pressed again, the output will stay high as long as the external sync signal is high.
+Pressing the button a third time returns the system to normal continuous play. - SHAPE 1 POTENTIOMETERS this potentiometer selects the waveform for oscillator 1 from the 8 waveforms in the currently selected wave bank.
 There is a smooth interpolation between the waveforms.
 This setting is summed with the external SHAPE 2 modulation input to provide the actual selection. - LFO MODE BUTTON and LFO 1,2 LEDs this button, when pressed, cycles through the enabling of LFO mode for oscillators 1 and 2.
 The first button press turns on LFO mode for oscillator 2 only.
 The second button press turns on LFO mode for oscillator 1 only, the third button press enables LFO mode for both oscillators, and the fourth button presses turns off LFO mode for both oscillators.
 In LFO mode the pitch of the oscillator is dropped by 7 octaves (frequency is divided by 128).
 When LFO mode is enabled for oscillator 2 and quantization is off, the pitch of oscillator 2 is no longer affected by the COARSE and FINE knobs.
 It is only affected by the PITCH 2 input and the RATIO control and input in this situation. - OUTPUT JACKS the four rightmost jacks in the bottom row are used to output the following signals: OUT1: outputs the oscillator 1 waveform after passing it through the nonlinear combination process and the echo/delay effect.
 The signal is internally generated at 25MHz but is downsampled to 98KHz before passing through a Digital to Analog converter.